amd/Quark/docs/source/onnx/appendix_full_quant_config_features.rst

       -  **DropRatio**: (Float) Specifies the ratio to drop the input data from the float module.
-It ranges from 0 to 1, 0 represents the input data is from the float module fully, 1 represents all from quantized module.
-The default value is 0.5.
+It ranges from 0 to 1, 0 represents the input data is from the float module fully, 1 represents all from the quantized module.
+The default value is 1.
+      -  **MemOptLevel**: (Int) Specifies the level of memory optimization.
+         Options are 0 and 1.
+If 0, it means no memory optimization is applied, which will be faster but requires more memory for caching.
+If 1, it caches the ground-truth for finetuning layer by layer instead of all, which consumes less memory but may take longer time.
+The default is 1.
       -  **LogPeriod**: (Int) Indicate how many iterations to print the log once.
 The default value is NumIterations/10.